smcgdub/Math-This-Property/README.md

 1. Download Github Desktop if you do not already have it installed.
 The link can be found here [Github Desktop](https://desktop.github.com/)
 2. Sign in to GitHub and GitHub Desktop before you start to clone.
 3. On github navigate to the project repository.
 The link can be found here: https://github.com/smcgdub/Math-This-Property
-4. Click on the tab that says <details >code
+4. Click on the tab that says code
 5. Above the files, click the button that says &#8595;code

 ![Github code button](assets/images/github-code-button.png)